jenkinsci/warnings-ng-plugin/doc/Documentation.md

 I.e., you can't see a combined history of the old and new results - you simply see two unrelated results.
 There is also no automatic conversion of results stored in the old format available.

-### Migration of Plug-in Depending on analysis-core
+### Migration of plugins depending on analysis-core

-The following plug-ins have been integrated into this version of the warnings plug-in:
+The following plugins have been integrated into this version of the Warnings plugin:

-- Android-Lint Plug-in
+- Android-Lint Plugin
-- CheckStyle Plug-in
+- CheckStyle Plugin
-- CCM Plug-in
+- CCM Plugin
-- Dry Plug-in
+- Dry Plugin
-- PMD Plug-in
+- PMD Plugin
-- FindBugs Plug-in
+- FindBugs Plugin

-All other plug-ins still need to be integrated or need to be refactored to use the new API.
+All other plugins still need to be integrated or need to be refactored to use the new API.

 ## Configuration

-The configuration of the plug-in is the same for all Jenkins job types.
+The configuration of the plugin is the same for all Jenkins job types.
 It is enabled in the UI by adding the post build action *"Record static analysis results"* to your job.
-In pipelines the plug-in will be activated by adding the step `recordIssues`.
+In pipelines the plugin will be activated by adding the step `recordIssues`.
 Note that for scripted pipelines some additional features are available to aggregate and group issues, see [section Advanced Pipeline Configuration](#advanced-pipeline-configuration) for details.